 Rural hospital closures, long-term pain

 There are too many stories to tell here.
-There’s the 72-year-old woman in Woolwine, Virginia who spends her days on a volunteer ambulance crew responding to calls ever since the local 25-bed hospital closed last year.
+There’s the 72-year-old woman in Woolwine, Virginia, who spends her days on a volunteer ambulance crew responding to calls ever since the local 25-bed hospital closed last year.
 There’s the board of directors of a 26-bed hospital in Cedarville, California, made up of local farmers and motel owners with no healthcare experience, who voted to let an outsider buy the rural hospital on the promise of reopening it.
 Then there are the headlines like “Soon-To-Be Mothers Hurry To Find Care After Rural Missouri Hospital Closes.”
-These stories may flash rapidly across the pages of media outlets, but they tell the story of long-term consequences for the people left in the wake of rural hospital closures – real people with real healthcare needs that are left dangerously unmet.
+These stories may flash rapidly across the pages of media outlets.
+Still, they tell the story of long-term consequences for the people left in the wake of rural hospital closures – real people with real healthcare needs that are left dangerously unmet.

 More than 120 of the 2,375 rural hospitals in the U.S. have closed since 2005, 83 of them since 2010.
 The Health Resources and Services Administration says rural hospitals “have been closing their doors more frequently and at higher rates than urban facilities in recent years — and a pattern of increasing financial distress suggests that more are likely to falter.”